 The squeeze test is performed by compressing the midshaft of the fibula and the tibia together, with pain indicating tibiofibular syndesmosis injury found in a high ankle sprain.

-These physical tests should be interpreted with caution but can help to make a diagnosis when evaluated alongside with history information.
+These physical tests should be interpreted with caution but can help to make a diagnosis when evaluated alongside with historical information.

 Ankle sprains are usually classified based on severity, using a 3-grade system.
 Grade I is mild, where the ATFL ligament has no big tears, there is little swelling or tenderness, little loss in function and no mechanical instability at the joint.
 Grade II is given for injuries that involve partial macroscopic tears to the ATFL ligament, moderate pain, swelling and tenderness, some loss of function and some mechanical instability.
 Grade III is given when there is a complete rupture of the ATFL ligament, with severe swelling and tenderness, haemorrhage, limited function and joint instability.